DSkrzypiec/blogImpl/content/post/home-db/index.md

 ## Summary

-Having **Home DB** makes me feel secure and be in control.
+Having **Home DB** makes me feel secure and be in control of my personal data.
 It's priceless.
 The power of querying through several years of your personal finance or browsing through specific kind of invoices effortlessly without need to go through sorting physical folders and papers is amazing.
 It was definitely worth the effort to put together the database and the app.

-After all it's 2020
+After all it's 2020.